-Washington Rep. Matt Shea engaged in domestic terrorism against U.S., says state House inquiry
+Washington Rep. Matt Shea engaged in domestic terrorism against U.S., says state House report

 Thursday morning, before the public release of the report, Shea, who rarely speaks to the media, issued a statement calling the House’s investigation “unprecedented” and saying they were investigating “lawful communications between a member of the House and citizens of this country.”

 “Due process is the right of every citizen, and should be afforded to all members of the House regardless of their views or party affiliation,” Shea said.
 “I will not back down.
-I will continue to fight for our shared values that have made this country such a blessing to the rest of the world.
+I will continue to fight for our shared values that have made this country such a blessing to the rest of the world.”

+But the report found that Malheur was the third armed conflict in which Shea played a role.
+It found no evidence that Shea presents an imminent threat to any individual or group, but “considerable evidence” that, since 2014, Shea has presented a “significant threat of political violence against employees of the federal government and state and local law enforcement officers.”

+“Representative Shea presents a present and growing threat of risk to others through political violence,” investigators wrote.

 Last year, Shea acknowledged distributing a document titled “Biblical Basis for War” that provides guidelines for conducting holy war.
 The document included guidelines like, “If they do not yield — kill all males.”
 Shea has said he distributed it purely as a historical sermon and that it has been taken out of context.